The above ads are Google-sponsored.

 I HAVE NOT placed tracking beacons in my website coding!

-Refreshing in all common browsers such as Firefox, Chrome, Internet Explorer, and Safari, can also be done by clicking on the circular arrow someplace near the top of the page, usually to the left of the internet address (URL).
+Refreshing in all common browsers such as Firefox, Chrome, Internet Explorer, and Safari, and others (?), can also be done by clicking on the circular arrow someplace near the top of the page, usually to the left of the internet address (URL).

 HISTORY of this website:

 The primary browsers in 1999 were Internet Explorer & Netscape Navigator.
 Windows 95, 98, and NT2000 were still in wide use.
 Windows XP did not appear until at the end of 2001.
 I won't hardly mention the abominable Windows ME, followed by the half-ass Windows Vista.
-Today, there are a modest amount of XP, Vista, etc., machines still in operation.
+Today, there are a modest amount of XP, Vista, etc., machines still in operation!
 We have many folks who still use Windows 7 and 8.
-I use Windows 7PRO; which is beginning to be very much outdated.
+I use Windows 7PRO; which is outdated.
 I do have a later version of Windows in my laptop computer, so I can do comparisons.
-Just about everything has changed since the early days.
-Browsers still, unfortunately, vary some on how they display things to you, compared to what I might see on my largish (24") monitor screen.
-I do not have an Apple or Mac computer.
-I probably should get one, but I have resisted such a purchase, since I have had no complaints about bad things happening with my website as displayed/operational, on any Apples, etc.
+Just about everything has changed since those early days.
+Browsers still, unfortunately, vary some on how they display things to you, compared to what I might see on my 24" monitor screen; or, my smaller laptop screen.

-One of the things I strongly regret was not, early-on, fully incorporating CSS (Cascading Style Sheets) (also sometimes called THEMES).
-Even now, this type of coding is seldom used on my site.
+One of the things I strongly regret was that I did not, early-on, fully incorporate CSS (Cascading Style Sheets) (also sometimes called THEMES).
 I have no plans to add CSS across the entire website, due to the very large amount of editing work that it would take to do it correctly.
 The result of my laziness is that there can be modest differences in layout on my pages.
 I do have some scripting, as required.

 In 2012-2013 I added a very nice function: ...one click on one icon placed near the top of every page & the user could automatically have the viewed page translated into nearly any language.
 The Javascript I used had compatibility problems, so I removed it all in 2013.
 If you now want a translated page function, I suggest using the Google Chrome browser, because you can turn on Google's translator, it is very good, and the Chrome browser is settable to automatically translate any pages of any website within seconds after you put the page on your monitor screen.